President Joe Biden visits Houston to survey winter storm damage, COVID-19 vaccination site

 RELATED: Joe Biden declares major disaster in Texas as federal aid flows

-The president is expected to visit the Houston Food Bank bank and meet with local leaders to discuss the storm, relief efforts and progress toward recovery.
-He is to be accompanied by Republican Texas Gov. Greg Abbott.
+The president is scheduled to visit the Houston Food Bank and meet with local leaders to discuss the storm, relief efforts and progress toward recovery.
+Republican Texas Gov. Greg Abbott is accompanying Biden during the visit.

 RELATED: Vaccine-seekers waited up to 45 minutes at NRG Park's opening